ccmucdenver/ccm-docs/docs/updates.md

 * Because of CPU overhearing, no new jobs can start on nodes math-alderaan-c[01-32] and existing jobs on nodes loaded more than 80% were killed or suspended.
 Arrangements to use the nodes at reduced load are possible while the heat situation is being resolved, please contact jan.mandel@ucdenver.edu.

-* Node math-alderaan-c01 was reset and returned to operations.
+* Node math-alderaan-c01 reset and returned to operations.

 ### 2022/07/03

-* math-alderaan-c01 failed this morning and won't power on.
+* Node math-alderaan-c01 failed and won't power on.

 ### 2022/06/21
 * Thanks to all who submitted their contributions for the annual report for the [NSF grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2019089) Alderaan is funded from!